kenenc/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - Walking
 - Walking Downstairs
 - Walking Upstairs
-### Columns 2-68 Naming Convention
+### Columns 3-68 Naming Convention
-The remaining columns are all quantitative variables consisting of doubles ranging from
+The remaining columns are all quantitative variables consisting of doubles that are normalized and bounded from -1 to 1.

-Since there are far too many columns to individually describe, I will instead simply state what each "section"/prefix/suffix refers to in the context of this data set.
+Since there are too many variables to individually list and describe here, I will instead state what each "section"/prefix/suffix refers to in the context of this data set.

+**Time:** Denotes time domain signals

+**Freq:** Denotes frequency domain signals produced from a Fast Fourier Transform (FFT)

+**Body:** Denotes body signals

+**Gravity:** Denotes gravity signals

+**Gyro:** Denotes gyroscope readings

+**Acc:** Denotes accelerometer readings

+**Jerk:** Denotes "Jerk" signals derived from body linear acceleration and angular velocity measurements

+**Mag:** Denotes the magnitude of the signals, calculated using the Euclidean norm

+**Mean:** Denotes a mean value

+**Std:** Denotes a standard deviation value

+**X:** Denotes 3-axial signals in the X direction

+**Y:** Denotes 3-axial signals in the Y direction

+**Z:** Denotes 3-axial signals in the Z direction